SudharakaP/UCSDUnfoldingMaps/README.md

 ## Object Oriented Programming in Java - Coursera

-This repository contains the work I have done with regard to the Object Oriented Programming in Java course in Coursera under Java Programming: Object-Oriented Design of Data Structures Specialization.
+This repository contain the work I have done with regard to the **Object Oriented Programming in Java** course in Coursera under the specialization, **Java Programming: Object-Oriented Design of Data Structures**.

 ## Notes on Using the Code